-The Mexico Equity and Income Fund, Inc. ("the Fund") maintains a long-term capital appreciation investment objective through investments in securities, primarily equity, listed on the Mexican Stock Exchange.
-The Fund provides a vehicle to investors who wish to invest in Mexican companies through a managed non-diversified portfolio as part of their overall investment program.
+The Mexico Equity and Income Fund, Inc. ("the Fund"), achieves its investment objective through investments in securities, primarily equity, listed on the Mexican Stock Exchange.
+It serves as a vehicle for those who seek to invest in Mexican companies through a managed non-diversified portfolio as part of their overall investment program.

 Fund holdings and sector allocations are subject to change at any time and should not be considered a recommendation to buy or sell any security.
 Please see the Schedule of Investments in this report for a complete list of fund holdings.
 The information and views provided herein represent the opinion of Pichardo Asset Management, not the Fund's Board of Directors, and it does not intend to be a forecast of future events, a guarantee of future results, or investment advice.
-This report contains certain forward-looking statements about factors that may affect the performance of the Fund in the future.
+This report contains certain forward-looking statements about factors that may affect the Fund's future performance.